Fabric Data Masking

 K2view enables users to create their own masking functions:

-The use of MaskingLuFunction, MaskingInnerFlow or Masking Actors guarantees the usage of the K2view masking mechanism including SHA-512/256 hashing and caching.
+The use of MaskingLuFunction, MaskingInnerFlow or Masking Actors guarantees the usage of the masking mechanism, including SHA-512/256 hashing and caching capabilities.
 The user does not need to handle them by their customized function.

 Masking Actors Properties